Healthy, Hunger-Free Kids Act of 2010

-According to the US Department of Agriculture, for the 2012–13 school year, 21.5 million American children received free lunch or reduced-price lunch at school.
+According to the U.S. Department of Agriculture, for the 2012–13 school year, 21.5 million American children received free lunch or reduced-price lunch at school.
 Across the U.S, the school lunch program varies by state.

 In December 2018, the USDA weakened the ability to enforce the Act.

 Legislative history

 The bill was introduced in the US Senate by Blanche Lincoln (D-AR), Chairwoman of the Senate Agriculture Committee.
 It was later approved by the Senate by unanimous voice vote on August 5, 2010.
-In the U.S. House of Representatives The Healthy, Hunger-Free Kids Act passed with 247 Democrats and 17 Republicans voting for, and 4 Democrats and 153 Republicans voting against it.
+In the U.S. House of Representatives, the Healthy, Hunger-Free Kids Act passed a by a vote of 264–157.
 President Barack Obama signed the bill into law on December 13, 2010.
 The Healthy, Hunger-Free Kids Act took effect in 2014.
-Senators Charles Schumer, (D-NY) and Kirsten Gillibrand, (D-NY) pushed for Greek yogurt, much of which is manufactured in Utica, NY, to be included in the regulations determining acceptable proteins to be served at school.
+Senators Charles Schumer (D-NY) and Kirsten Gillibrand (D-NY) pushed for Greek yogurt, much of which is manufactured in Utica, New York, to be included in the regulations determining acceptable proteins to be served at school.

+As of September 30th, 2015, the act has expired and has not been renewed.
+However, the programs created and modified by the initial act continue to run.
+As stated by the initial bill, the programs themselves do not have a set expiration date.
+However, they will need to be reauthorized before they are allowed to receive continual funding.
+The initial funds of $4.5 billion from the act were set to continue for a decade after the bill was passed, ending in 2020.